ryanking1/CodeReviewHairSalon/README.md

 * Clone this repository.
 * Make sure you have Gradle and Java installed.
+* Start Psql and Postgres and connect to a database.
 * In the top level of the cloned directory, run the following command in your terminal:

 `gradle run`